fujifish/far/README.md

 ## Getting Started

-For the context of "Getting Started", we assume a project directory named `my-project` with a Dockerfile you want to deploy to region `eu-west-1` of AWS.
+We assume a project directory named `my-project` with a Dockerfile you want to deploy to region `eu-west-1` of AWS.

+#### Prerequesits:

+* AWS account
+* Docker installed and running.
+Get Docker from [this location](https://docs.docker.com/install/)

 ### AWS Credentials